isorna/dropcommander/docs/en/dfc/special-rules.md

 _All Shaltari combat vessels are equipped with highly advanced all-encompassing energy fields that can be raised in anticipation of enemy fire or lowered in favour of stealth._

-At the start of any friendly Shaltari battlegroup's activation, ships in that battlegroup can choose to raise their shields.
+At the start of any friendly Shaltari battlegroup’s activation, ships in that battlegroup can choose to raise their shields.
 Once raised, the shields must remain raised until the battlegroup next activates where the Shaltari player can choose to deactivate the shields (or keep them raised).
 When the shields are raised, the following rules take effect:

 * The ship may use its Passive Countermeasures.
 * The ship must now use the larger signature value in its profile
-* The ship's Point Defence is reduced to 0.
+* The ship’s Point Defence is reduced to 0.
 Modifiers such as those made by escorting fighters still apply.
 * The ship may not choose the Silent Running special order.

 ### Shield Booster